 Drawing From Observation

-3 week course focused on developing realistic drawing skills based on observation, an essential skill necessary for creating a portfolio for college admissions.
+During the other half of your day during this three week course you will focus on developing realistic drawing skills based on observation, an essential skill necessary for creating a portfolio for college admissions.
 Through presentations and demos students will learn how to see by evaluating predictable patterns of light, and how to then process visual information in ways that aid image translation by the hand to two-dimensional surfaces.
 Subjects will include natural and man made objects and scenes in addition to the human form.
 Art history and creative deviations from realism will be explored.
 Students will keep a sketchbook for notes and will produce 3-5 large drawings.

 Necessary Supplies: Please bring a 18″x24″ pad of Bristol vellum, pencils of various hardnesses, charcoal, Prismacolor colored pencils and a sketchbook about 8″x10″